-Postpartum hemorrhage is excessive blood loss in a woman after childbirth.
-It is called primary when it is within the first 24 hours after childbirth.
-Secondary (or delayed) postpartum hemorrhage occurs between 24 hours to six weeks after childbirth.
+Postpartum hemorrhage is when a woman loses too much blood after giving birth.
+It is called primary when it happens in the first 24 hours after giving birth.
+It is called secondary (or delayed) when it happens between 24 hours to 6 weeks after giving birth.

-American Congress of Obstetricians and Gynecologists
+The American Congress of Obstetricians and Gynecologists

 American Pregnancy Association